MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-18-second-post.md

 ## Progress Report
 - Reading documentation of Recharts.js
 - Set up the installation
+- Trying to apply a simple line chart from example of the Recharts website
 ## Installation steps
 - Create react app and rechart folder by terminal
 ![Install react app](../images/install_react.png)